MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 The following recommendations for setting up a server running SQL presume a SQL instance dedicated to the FIMService and a SQL instance dedicated to the FIMSynchronizationService database.
 If you are running the FIMService in a consolidated environment, you will have to make adjustments appropriate for your configuration.

 Configuration of the Structured Query Language (SQL) server is critical to optimal system performance.
-Achieving optimum FIM performance in large-scale implementations depends on the application of best practices for a server running SQL.
+Achieving optimum MIM performance in large-scale implementations depends on the application of best practices for a server running SQL.
 For more information, see the following topics about SQL best
 practices: